MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-scenario.md

 ---
-title: E-Commerce on Azure Platform as a Service
+title: E-Commerce front-end on Azure
 description: Proven scenario of hosting an e-commerce site on Azure
 author: masonch
 ms.date: 7/13/18
 ---
-# E-Commerce on Azure Platform as a Service
+# E-Commerce front-end on Azure

 This example scenario walks you through an implementation of an e-commerce front end using Azure Platform-as-a-Service (PaaS) tools.
 Many e-commerce websites face seasonality and traffic variability over time.
 When demand for your products or services takes off, whether predictably or unpredictably, using PaaS tools will allow you to handle more customers and more transactions automatically.
 Additionally, this scenario takes advantage of cloud economics by paying only for the capacity you use.